AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/index.md

 Here are some examples of when not to use issues:

-* To propose a new analysis or modification to an existing analysis ([File a discussion instead](../index.md#propose-a-new-analysis-or-a-modification-to-an-existing-analysis))
+* To propose a new analysis or a modification to an existing analysis ([File a discussion instead](../index.md#propose-a-new-analysis-or-a-modification-to-an-existing-analysis))
 * To report a security vulnerability ([Report it via email instead](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/SECURITY.md))
-* Get help troubleshooting your local setup ([File a discussion instead](../index.md#ask-questions))
+* To get help troubleshooting your local setup ([File a discussion instead](../index.md#ask-questions))

 See the [Tools for Communication documentation](../index.md) for a full discussion of how we use different communication tools within the project.